 The existing Pier B rail facility serves as a storage and staging area for trains and is a critical juncture in the Port’s rail network.
 The facility is primarily used by Pacific Harbor Line (PHL), which provides rail dispatching and switching services.
 PHL has been recognized as America’s “greenest” railroad for converting its fleet to clean diesel locomotives that dramatically reduce pollution and save fuel.

 The proposed project will allow trains up to 10,000 feet long to be loaded and unloaded at on-dock rail facilities at marine terminals to streamline rail operations, remove bottlenecks, and reduce the need for local truck trips.

-The Port of Long Beach has prepared a draft Environmental Impact Report (EIR) on the proposed project, fully studying the effects of the project on air quality, water quality, transportation, biological resources, and other issues.
-The public will have several opportunities to comment on the draft EIR in person and in writing before it is considered by the Board of Harbor Commissioners.
+The Port of Long Beach has prepared a Environmental Impact Report (EIR) on the proposed project, fully studying the effects of the project on air quality, water quality, transportation, biological resources, and other issues.
+The public had several opportunities to comment on the draft EIR in person and in writing before the final EIR is considered by the Board of Harbor Commissioners.

-To see the draft EIR for the Pier B On-Dock Rail Support Facility, go to www.polb.com/ceqa
+To see the final EIR for the Pier B On-Dock Rail Support Facility, go to www.polb.com/ceqa.

 Director of Environmental Planning